Jasperabez/jasperabez.github.io/_posts/2020-03-11-Using-AWS-Rekognition-For-Face-Recognition.md

 ---
 layout: post
-title: Using AWS Rekognition For Facial Identification
+title: Using AWS Rekognition For Facial Recognition
 ---
 Facial recognition is kind of neat, and had been quite widely use as a quick and dirty way of identifying an individual.